Table of Contents

 Frequently asked questions

-• First sentence: Introduce yourself with your job or degree title and years of experience (if applicable).
+• First sentence: Introduce yourself with your degree title or highest educational qualification.

 • Body (1–3 sentences): Explain how your skills and achievements make you the ideal fit for the role.